 Breda Murray, SWMDC, said: “This is the fourth round of this programme delivered by SWMDC, and, since 2011 SWMDC can record progression for these women.
-Of the 179 women who have received accredited training, 31 women have progressed into paid employment, 6 women have gone into Government funded labour market activation programmes; and 27 women have progressed onto further education and training.
+Of the 179 women who have received accredited training, 31 women have progressed into paid employment, 6 women have gone into Government funded labour market activation programmes, and 27 women have progressed onto further education and training.

-Course participants recount personal experience
+Course participants recount a personal experience

 Course participant, Mary Holohan, recounted her own personal experience of the programme.